syncfusion/blazor-docs/src/common/appearance/icons.md

 ## Customization

-The Syncfusion Blazor icon library can be customize its color, size by overriding the `e-icons` class.
+The Syncfusion Blazor icon library can customize its color, size by overriding the `e-icons` class.

 ```csharp
     <style>